Rush Limbaugh behind the golden EIB microphone at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

 This is not cool.

-This is this is not, you know, whatever you would say that's of the of the moment.
+This is not whatever you would say that's of the moment.

-So I th I think the polling date is pretty accurate.
+So I think the polling data is pretty accurate.

 I don't think there's a plan here designed to make Republicans complacent.